-Our goals and values will shape how we work collaboratively both within and outside our organisation.
-This will include working with community members and volunteers, business suppliers and contractors - and the many others who contribute to servicing our diverse communities.
+To achieve our goals, we will work collaboratively both within and outside our organisation.
+This will include community members and volunteers, business suppliers and contractors - and the many others who contribute to servicing our diverse communities.
 More than ever before, partnerships with other levels of government and commercial entities will be needed to deliver the outcomes that Council seeks on behalf of the community.